 Systematic-style reviews answer a question by analysing and summarising all relevant literature.
-They are a valuable approach used in many disciplines.
+They are widely used in many disciplines.

 These reviews have: